What is a Speech-Language Disorder?

 - If your child stretches sounds out—”f-f-f-f-farm” for “farm” at 2½–3 years

-Speech and language development is a useful indicator in determining a child’s later school success.
-Early detection and intervention offers the most promising chances for improvement.
-Preschoolers with speech and language delays are at a greater risk for learning disabilities, reading & writing difficulties, and overall academic problems.
+Speech and language development is a useful indicator of a child’s later school success.
+Early detection and intervention offers the most promising chances of improvement.
+Preschoolers with speech and language delays are at greater risk for learning disabilities, reading & writing difficulties, and academic problems.

 References: American Speech-Language Hearing Association, National Institute of Deafness and Other Communication Disorders, North Georgia Health District